Accla/graphulo/README.md

 3. `graphulo-${version}-libext.zip`  ZIP of the JARs of all dependencies.
 Unzip this in a D4M installation directory to make Graphulo available in D4M.

-The maven script will build everything on Unix-like systems (including Mac).
+The maven script will build everything on Unix-like systems (including Mac), as long as the *zip* utility is installed.
 On Windows systems, `DBinit.m` may not be built (used in D4M installation).
 See the message in the build after running `mvn package`.

+#### Other Build Options

+Run `mvn package -DskipTests -DNoDoAll` to not build the alldeps jar, libext zip, and javadoc.
+This build will be much faster than normal builds.

+Run `mvn package -DskipTests -DBundleAll` to create a jar that includes the Accumulo dependencies alongside all other dependencies.
+This should not be used in an Accumulo installation because the Accumulo classes will conflict with the jars in the Accumulo installation.
+It is useful for running standalone programs.

 ### Test
 Tests only run on Unix-like systems.